 Visit Minnesota’s North Shore

-There are many things to see and do here for people of all ages and interests: hiking trails, waterfalls on Lake Superior or the St. Louis River Estuary; bike roads through pine forests or savannahs; historic sites such as:
+There are many things to see and do here for people of all ages and interests: hiking trails, waterfalls on Lake Superior; bike roads through pine forests or savannas; historic sites such as:

 - The Apostle Islands National Lakeshore,

-- Grand Portage National Monument and Pigeon River Country State Forest;
+- Grand Portage State Park and Pigeon River Country State Forest;

 - Kayaking on Lake Superior or canoeing the St. Louis River Estuary; and